 - High multiplying effects (A).
-In a context where there is limited existing infrastructure (an underdeveloped region, for example), new investments usually have a high impact level.
+New investments usually have a high impact level in a context with limited existing infrastructure (an underdeveloped region, for example).
 They bring new forms of mobility and connectivity and add transport capacity in an area where it was previously limited.
 Specific opportunities that were beforehand unavailable become available.
 This can involve access to labor (or labor being able to access new employment), resources (more production), and markets (more consumption).
-Such high multiplying effects were observed in the early stages of the construction of the Interstate highway system in the United States in the 1950s and 1960s.
+Such high multiplying effects were observed in the early stages of constructing the Interstate highway system in the United States in the 1950s and 1960s.
 For China, these multiplying effects were observed during the 1990s and early 2000s as many manufacturing activities began to be outsourced from North America and Europe and the development of port infrastructure.

 - Average multiplying effects (B).
 When there is an existing level of transport infrastructure, additional investments start to result in fewer benefits.
 Still, there are notable gains to be derived from better capacity, connectivity, and reliability, which makes existing activities more productive and competitive.
 The regional transport system starts to be organized along corridors of circulation, which are the focus of transport investments.
 Significant differences in regional connectivity are starting to emerge.
 The majority of developing economies are in this situation.